Purchasing a condo the benefits and risks

 Condominium Boards Rules & By-Laws

 Not all considerations for purchasing a condo are strictly monetary.
-There is a board of managers and directors for each condominium corporation that manages most if not all aspects of the condominium.
-However, there are rules and by-laws that may restrict some uses of property or amenities by condo owners.
+A board of managers and directors for each condominium corporation manages most, if not all, aspects of the condominium.
+However, some rules and by-laws may restrict some uses of property or amenities by condo owners.
 The list below includes some of the restrictions that may be imposed on condo owners.

-Pets: There may be a restriction on pets that limits them to certain sizes, breeds, and species.
+- Pets: There may be a restriction on pets that limits them to specific sizes, breeds, and species.
 The condominium board may also deny all pets completely.

 Unit Modifications: Some renovation plans may be denied by the condominium board, restricting the owner’s enjoyment of the property.
 Additionally, if the previous owner of the condo performed an unapproved modification to the unit, the condo board may require that the current owner remove the modification at their expense.

-Amenities: In extenuating circumstances, there may be restrictions on the use of some amenities while still requiring the property owners to pay for the upkeep and maintenance.
+Amenities: In extenuating circumstances, some amenities may be restricted while requiring the property owners to pay for the upkeep and maintenance.

-Rent: The condo board may, in certain cases, deny a condo owner from renting their property to a tenant.
+Rent: The condo board may, in some instances, deny a condo owner from renting their property to a tenant.